 The biggest retailers are adapting: WalMart offers free two-day shipping for orders of at least $35; Target purchased Shipt for $550 million so that they could provide same-day delivery in select urban areas; many others, such as ASOS, offer free shipping with lenient return policies.

 For smaller retail stores, find ways to utilize local delivery services for your products.
 Uber, Seamless and Postmates are just a few of the convenient delivery options available for your business.
-These are easy ways to stay competitive remotely without investing time and money into a web store (though investing in a webstore is probably a good idea as well!).
+These are easy ways to stay competitive remotely without investing time and money into a web store (though investing in an eCommerce store is probably a good idea as well!).

 Provide Online Ordering Options